eoumenwa/Dare.ioProjects/PROJECT 10: Load Balancer Solution With Nginx and SSL.md

-Update A record in your registrar to point to Nginx LB using Elastic IP address Learn how associate your domain name to your Elastic IP on this page.

 Side Self Study: Read about different DNS record types and learn what they are used for.

-Check that your Web Servers can be reached from your browser using new domain name using HTTP protocol - http://<your-domain-name.com>
+6. Check that your Web Servers can be reached from your browser using new domain name using HTTP protocol - http://<your-domain-name.com>

    Configure Nginx to recognize your new domain name Update your nginx.conf with server_name www.<your-domain-name.com> instead of server_name www.domain.com

 Install certbot and request for an SSL/TLS certificate Make sure snapd service is active and running